glherrit/aRustAdd/README.md

 ### Step (6)

-manually compile the rust library
+Manually compile the rust library.
+You'll need to be in the `rustlib` folder to do this.

 ```
 wasm-pack build --target web